docQodly/docs/docs/studio/settings.md

 title: Settings
 ---

-The Settings panel allows you to customize the Qodly Studio interface for the current user and the current application.
+The Settings panel allows you to customize Qodly Studio interface for the current user and the current application.

 To open the Settings panel, click on the **Settings** button <img src={require('./img/settings-button.png').default} style={{borderRadius: '6px', width: '10%'}} /> from the Explorer or the toolbar: